qodeinvestments/Swan-Documentation/Systems/PSAR Index Options/readme.md

 Time Period: 01-06-2016 to 30-11-2022

 As shown in image, we have taken In sample and out sample periods for the analysis.
 Acceleration factor of 0.005 to 0.04.

 ![image](https://user-images.githubusercontent.com/67407393/236748167-885b656d-f8d8-4020-b579-5ce429ac0b6b.png)

-###### Conclusion from Optimizations:

-As the Acceleration increases the number of trades go up.
-Due to which the Trading edge is reducing.
-It might be better to trader faster but due to Transaction costs the system can fail.
-Hence we decided to run 5 systems ranging from 0.005 to 0.025 with a step of 0.005.
-We have combined the equity curves and see the result as shown in the table above.

 On Expiry day we tried running two variations: